-That neither Option A or B as set out in the public consultation be taken forward for construction at this time.
+That the Cabinet Committee be recommended that neither Option A or B as set out in the public consultation be taken forward for construction at this time.

-Note: This is an Executive function Cabinet Member: Cllr Wakefield. \Called-in to Place Scrutiny Committee
+Note: This is an Executive function Cabinet Member: Cllr Wakefield.

 Chair:

 Report of Executive Director (Neighbourhoods & Environment) to Traffic Regulations Working Party and Cabinet Committee on